mwatkins93/R-Blogdown/content/posts/2021-12-06-Call-of-Duty.md

 {{< youtube E8u6LV_VwL0 >}}

 ---

 1. Later, releases like Fortnite would exacerbate this.
 2. A popular one life attack and defend game mode based off of Counter-Strike.
-3. Every map released up until the end of August was completed; I moved away after that and could not continue.
+3. Every map released until the end of August was completed; I moved away after that and could not continue.